solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 solutions for customers to evaluate, purchase, and deploy with just a few clicks of the mouse.

-Microsofts's development suite includes such tools as the various [Visual Studio] products, [Azure DevOps], [GitHub], and low-code [Power Apps].
+Microsoft's development suite includes such tools as the various [Visual Studio] products, [Azure DevOps], [GitHub], and low-code [Power Apps].
 All of these have contributed to Azure's success and growth through their tight integrations with the Azure platform.
 Companies that adopt capable, modern tools are 65% more innovative, according to a [2020 McKinsey & Company report.]

 TODO: Find image without black background.